 The performance pledges are published annually.
 The Director of Immigration and the Users’ Committee meet half-yearly to monitor the performance of the Department in comparison with the pledges made.

-Starting from 6 March, the service hours of four ROP Offices (namely the Hong Kong Office, Kowloon Office, Kwun Tong OfficeNote 1 and Tuen Mun Office) have been extended (from 8am to 10pm, Monday to Saturday) such that residents who have yet to replace their identity cards with new smart identity cards may continue to apply for replacement in an orderly manner during the extended service hours;
+From 6 March 2023 to 31 December 2024, the service hours of four ROP Offices [namely the Hong Kong Office, Kowloon Office, Kwun Tong Office (relocated to Tseung Kwan O on 11 June 2024) and Tuen Mun Office] were extended (from 8am to 10pm, Monday to Saturday) such that residents who had yet to replace their identity cards with new smart identity cards could continue to apply for replacement in an orderly manner during the extended service hours.
+For more effective deployment of resources and enhancement of efficiency, the above-mentioned four designated ROP Offices also handled applications for replacement for juvenile or adult identity cards for persons already holding identity cards reaching 11 or 18 years of age, and replacement for permanent identity cards for persons with their eligibility for permanent identity card verified during the extended service hours;

-Starting from 27 April, the online booking system for identity card application has been further enhanced to allow members of the public to enquire about the booking status of ROP Offices via the booking system before making appointments for identity card replacement.
+The online booking system for identity card application has been further enhanced to allow members of the public to enquire about the booking status of ROP Offices via the booking system before making appointments for identity card replacement.

-Apart from allowing eligible Hong Kong residents to use the “iAM Smart” platform for identity verification and enrolment for the Contactless e-Channel service, the Department has also included the “e-ME” form filling function of iAM Smart in all applicable electronic services to spare members of the public the need for repeated input of personal information when applying online for visas, extension of stay and HKSAR passports and pre-filling forms for identity card and travel document applications, making the application process simpler and more convenient.
-To enhance the public’s experience of caring quality services, the Department introduced the I-RemindU Service, a personalised notification service, in January 2023.
-Through the “iAM Smart” platform, the I-RemindU Service promptly reminds registered members of the public that their HKSAR passports or the limit of stay granted under their visas/entry permits is about to expire, so that they can arrange for the completion of relevant formalities early.
-In addition, the Department introduced electronic services for registration of births and deaths in March 2023.
-Apart from using the “e-ME” form filling function, “iAM Smart+” users can also verify the registration information online and perform the digital signing function on the relevant forms to complete the registration.
+Apart from allowing eligible Hong Kong residents to use the “iAM Smart” platform for identity verification and enrolment for the “Contactless e-Channel” service, the Department has also included the “e-ME” form filling function of “iAM Smart” in all applicable electronic services to spare members of the public the need for repeated input of personal information when applying online for visas, extension of stay and HKSAR passports and pre-filling forms for identity card and travel document applications, making the application process simpler and more convenient.
+To enhance the public’s experience of our caring quality services, the Department introduced “I-RemindU” Service, a personalised notification service, in January 2023.
+Through the “iAM Smart” platform, the “I-RemindU” Service promptly reminds registered members of the public that their HKSAR passports or the limit of stay granted under their visas/entry permits for visiting/remaining in Hong Kong are about to expire, so that they can arrange for the early completion of relevant formalities.
+Furthermore, the Department introduced electronic services for registration of births and deaths in March 2023.
+In addition to using the “e-ME” form filling function, “iAM Smart+” users can also verify the registration information online and sign digitally on the relevant forms to complete the registration.

 The Department started issuing e-Visas for applications for entry visas and extension of stay in late 2021.
 Applicants may complete the whole process of submission of applications, payment and collection of visas through online services or the Immigration Department Mobile Application.
 The e-Visa service allows applicants to go through the formalities without having to visit our offices, thereby reducing crowd gathering and protecting public health.